hotoke001/BrownFall20/README.md

-# CSC/DSP310 Programming for data Scienc111
+# CSC/DSP310 Programming for data Science
-e

 Course Manual For fall 2020